 The authors of the study assessed the participants for changes in their episodic memory and executive function as well as plasma levels of glucose, insulin, and triglycerides.
 They found that the participants who drank the blueberry beverage performed better on the cognitive tests than those who drank the placebo.
 They also noted that the blueberry beverage drinkers had lower insulin and glucose levels than those who drank the placebo.
 These findings suggest that blueberry consumption improves metabolic markers and cognitive performance in middle-aged adults and underscore the importance of regular consumption of flavonoid-rich fruits and vegetables.

 Rosmarinic acid is found in many culinary herbs, including rosemary, oregano, sage, thyme, and peppermint.
-Evidence suggests it influences sleep by regulating neurotransmitters in the brain such as GABA and acetylcholine.
+Evidence suggests it influences sleep by regulating neurotransmitters in the brain such as gamma aminobutyric acid (GABA) and acetylcholine.
 Epigallocatechin gallate (EGCG) is found in tea.
 It exerts potent antioxidant, anti-cancer, and anti-proliferative properties.
 EGCG suppresses neuroendocrine pathways involved in alertness, thus providing anti-anxiety and hypnotic effects.
 Evidence from a recent study suggests that rosmarinic acid and EGCG improve sleep and daytime function in people with poor sleep.

 The intervention study involved 89 healthy adults (average age, 31 years) who reported having poor sleep.
 Half of the participants took a blend of rosmarinic acid and EGCG (providing at least 65 milligrams of the two combined) in capsule form every night before bed for 30 days, while the other half took a placebo.
 The investigators found that participants who took the rosmarinic and EGCG blend experienced better sleep quality and less severe insomnia than those who took the placebo.
 In addition, those who took the blend did not exhibit any cognitive impairments, but they did demonstrate improvements in daytime attention, working memory, and risk assessment.